 Visit the Bright Angel History Room where you will find information on the Harvey Girls, the Harvey Indian Detour Couriers, historic postcards, a 100 year old El Tovar menu, original surrey carriage, and much more.

 Today, the Bright Angel Lodge and surrounding cabins serves as an iconic remembrance of its colorful past.
 Located at the top of the Bright Angel Trail Head the facility sees visitors from all around the world.
 Bright Angel Lodge also features The Harvey House Café, a family-style restaurant serving healthy “Diner Classics” from biscuits & gravy to gourmet burgers, and fajitas.
 It is open for breakfast, lunch and dinner.
 Another is the Arizona Room featuring steaks, chicken and ribs prepared with the flavors of Arizona and the Southwest.
 Open seasonally visit the old fashioned ice-cream Soda Fountain just steps from the rim.
 There is also a gift shop and old style saloon.

 Bright Angel has 90 lodging units ranging from cozy historic units with shared bath to standard lodge rooms, historic cabins to the one of a kind “Buckey O’Neill Cabin”.
-Accommodations range from rustic cabins (with televisions, in-room Keurig coffee maker, and private bath) to lodge rooms (with no television and shared bath) All rooms are equipped with telephone and refrigerator.
+Accommodations range from rustic cabins (with in-room Keurig coffee maker, satellite TV, and private bath) to lodge rooms (with no television and shared bath) All rooms are equipped with telephone and refrigerator.
 Most rooms generally have only one bed.

 Please note: rooms with canyon views are very limited and cannot be guaranteed.